-- Complaint for Divorce.
+- A divorce complaint.
 This document initiates the divorce process and outlines what is being requested in the divorce.

 - Answer to Complaint for Divorce.
 This is the document your spouse files either agreeing to the terms of the divorce or requesting changes.

-- Financial Affidavits (Affidavit of Income & Expenses, Afidavit of Property).
+- Financial Affidavits (Affidavit of Income & Expenses, Affidavit of Property).
 Both parties are required to fill out financial disclosure papers.

-- Settlement agreement (Separation Agreement).
+- A settlement agreement (Separation Agreement).
 Determines the conditions of the divorce agreed on by both parties.